growdigital/forestgarden.wales/content/_index.md

 ## Testimonials

-* “Makes a forest garden feel achievable” ~ Anne, Llandeilo
+* “Makes a forest garden feel achievable” _Anne, Llandeilo_
-* “Simply inspiring” ~ Donna, Llandeilo
+* “Simply inspiring” _Donna, Llandeilo_
-* “Can't really recommend this place enough” ~ HD2001
+* “Can't really recommend this place enough” _HD2001_
 * “I’m just delighted with the plan!
-It’s everything I wanted and much more.” ~ Sandra, County Dublin
+It’s everything I wanted and much more.” _Sandra, Dublin_

 > A forest garden is productive, sustainable and low maintenance.
 Grow edible crops with trees, shrubs and perennial vegetables in a resilient system providing its own nutrients, pollination, pest control and mulch.

-## About
+## About us

-We moved to West Wales in 2015 for a greener, quieter life and to plant a forest garden.
-We set up Forest Garden Wales to promote its practise, via tours, workshops, talks, design and writing.
+We moved to West Wales with our young family in 2015 for a greener, quieter life and to plant a forest garden.
+We set up Forest Garden Wales to promote its practise, via tours, workshops, talks and writing.
+We’ve planted one forest garden already, with a polytunnel, raised beds, propagation beds and a wildlife pond.
+A second garden is now in progress, the [Ornamental Forest Garden](https://www.forestgarden.wales/blog/introducing-ornamental-maintenance-free-forest-garden/), designed to showcase the aesthetic potential of forest gardening.